 3.4 Evaluation

-In principal, simulation results from the base scenario can be used to evaluate against a pre-determined evaluation criteria put forward by the AUV owner or higher management.
+In principle, simulation results from the base scenario can be used to evaluate against pre-determined evaluation criteria put forward by the AUV owner or higher management.
 However, the nupiri muka AUV program is still in its early phases with many uncertainties, such as the precise operating costs and level of value creation.
 Therefore, an exact set of evaluation criterion has yet to be established.
 The focus currently lies in ensuring the risk of loss to be as low as reasonably practicable before the first Antarctic deployment.

 Despite lacking evaluation criterion, results from the scenario analysis can still be used to facilitate the formulation of risk control policies.
-For instance, the initial average experience of the AUV team has an apparent impact on the risk of AUV loss throughout the entire AUV program, as shown in Fig.11. and Fig.13.
-Therefore, it is an useful leverage point for risk control and more experienced crews should be recruited at the onset of the AUV program.
-Although such recommendation may seem intuitive, the FuSDRA model can support the optimising of recruitment strategy, taking into consideration other factors such as team dynamics and availability of resources.
+For instance, the initial average experience of the AUV team has an apparent impact on the risk of AUV loss throughout the entire AUV program, as shown in Fig.10. and Fig.12.
+Therefore, it is a useful leverage point for risk control and more experienced crews should be recruited at the onset of the AUV program.
+Although such recommendation may seem intuitive, the FuSDRA model can support the optimising of recruitment strategy with both soft and hard factors taken into considerations.
+Soft factors such as team dynamics can be accounted for using linguistic expressions in fuzzy logic while hard factors such as availability of resources can be accounted using system dynamics.
 Alternatively, an intensive training regime and practice runs similar to the actual Antarctic operation should be implemented to increase hands-on-experience of the existing AUV team.
-Policies to boost morale and increase engagement with the AUV team may also help to reduce turnover of experienced crew and ensure knowledge retention.
+Policies to boost morale and increase engagement with the AUV team will also help to reduce turnover of experienced crew and ensure knowledge retention.

-The importance of having both long-term research and commercial demand to ensure ongoing utilisation of the AUV was demonstrated in both Fig.12 and Fig.13.
+The importance of having both long-term research and commercial demand to ensure ongoing utilisation of the AUV was demonstrated in both Fig.11 and Fig.12.
 It is therefore recommended that sustainable and effective communication channels are established both internally and externally to facilitate research collaboration.
-Fig.13 also shows that research demand seems to have more influence in reducing the risk of AUV loss than commercial demand.
+Fig.12 also shows that research demand seems to have more influence in reducing the risk of AUV loss than commercial demand.
 A higher research demand on use of the AUV would result in more research publications and a better reputation for the organisation, translating to better research funding opportunities.
 While commercial demand also builds upon the reputation of the institution (Williams, Buttle, & Biggemann, 2012), it is an external variable which can change rapidly due to momentous political, economic, sociological and technological changes (J Aguilar, 1967).
 However, in a realistic context of limited funding sources, it is not practical to recommend using the AUV solely for pure research or commercial works.
 Instead, the simulation result suggests that priority should be given for research purposes over commercial works.
 The AUV owner should also constantly support and encourage its own internal use of the AUV.
 High internal demand can also help to mitigate the effects of poor commercial demand and an AUV team with low experience.
-Finally, It is also logical to monitor the average experience of the AUV team and the level of demand for both internal and external use as leading indicators to risk of AUV loss.
+Finally, it is also logical to monitor the average experience of the AUV team and the level of demand for both internal and external use as leading indicators to risk of AUV loss.

 4. DISCUSSION AND LIMITATIONS